 Even after a disastrous fire ravaged the town in 1846, Nantucket still possessed more than 800 pre–Civil War structures.
 Many homes have a lively historical lineage, which a witty guide will share with you; they’ll likely also share gossip about numerous famed writers who have answered the island’s siren call.

-There are several restaurants here, too, where you can tuck into lobster dinners while enjoying great views of watercraft en masse, circling seabirds and commercial fishermen bringing in their catch.
+Take a seat at your choice of several restaurants.
+Tuck into lobster dinners while enjoying great views of watercraft en masse, circling seabirds, and commercial fishermen bringing in their catch.

 Clothing, fashioned in the distinctive tomato-soup shade called “Nantucket Red,” is popular with locals and tourists alike, as are traditional Nantucket lightship baskets.
 These elegant rattan handbags can run hundreds to thousands of dollars.

-There is no better place to find authentic lightship baskets — traditional vessels tightly woven of rattan — than the impressive Whaling Museum, recently renovated, at a cost of $15 million.
+There is no better place to find authentic lightship baskets, traditional vessels are tightly woven of rattan, than the impressive Whaling Museum, recently renovated, at a cost of $15 million.

 Continuing north, you’ll reach the entrance to the luxurious Wauwinet Inn and the 1,117-acre (4.5 km²) Coskata-Coatue Wildlife Sanctuary.
-Motorists can’t travel beyond an information booth here, unless they’re in a 4-wheel-drive vehicle.
-(Plenty of rentals are available in town, or you can join a naturalist-led refuge tour).
+Motorists can’t travel beyond an information booth, unless in a 4-wheel-drive vehicle.
+Plenty of rentals are available in town, or you can join a naturalist-led refuge tour.

-The wildlife sanctuary forms the island’s jauntily flipping whale’s tail, and is home to the Great Point Lighthouse, superb surf-casting waters, miles of white-sand beaches and rare flora and bird life.
+The wildlife sanctuary forms the island’s jauntily flipping whale’s tail and is home to the Great Point Lighthouse.
+In addition, take in the superb surf-casting waters, miles of white-sand beaches, and rare flora and birdlife.

-In the fall, the crowds are gone, the days are surprisingly warm with cool nights, hotels and restaurants are still in operation, and the locals — now less harried — are even happier to share their island sanctuary with you.
+In the fall, the Massachusettes crowds are gone, the days are surprisingly warm with cool nights, hotels, restaurants, museums and arts are still in operation, and the locals — now less harried — are even happier to share their island sanctuary with you.

 After all, there’s lots of time to enjoy the delights of this island gem before you have to cross the sea “back to America.”